acctowner/jupyterlab-desktop/dev.md

   Installer will be created in `env_installer/jlab_server.tar.gz` and will be available for use in `env_installer/jlab_server`.

-- Now you can launch the JupyterLab Desktop locally using:
+- Now you can launch the JupyterLab Desktop globally using:

   ```bash
   yarn start